StanJulia/Stan.jl/docs/src/INSTALLATION.md

 Currently tested with cmdstan 2.28.2.

-Note: Future versions of the StanJulia packages, in particular StanSample.jl v5.1, will start to support multithreading in the `cmdstan` binary and will require cmdstan v2.28.2 and up.
+Note: StanSample.jl v5.3, supports multithreading in the `cmdstan` binary and requires cmdstan v2.28.2 and up.
+To activate multithreading in `cmdstan` this needs to be specified during the build process of `cmdstan`.

+Once multithreading is included in `cmdstan`, there are 2 ways to specify the number of threads used:

+1. Use the environment variable STAN_NUM_THREADS, e.g. `STAN_NUM_THREADS=4`.
+2. Set the num_threads in the call to stan_sample, e.g. `rc = stan_sample(sm; data, num_threads=3, num_chains=2, seed=-1)`

+The environment variable will take precedence and a warning will be printed if the num_threads value in the model is updated.

+The default value of num_threads in the SampleModel is 4.

 ### Conda based installation walkthrough for running Stan from Julia on Windows